-- At the end of every semester (including the first semester and summer semesters), warning is issued provided the CGPA of a student is less than the minimum required for the degree program.
+- At the end of every semester (including the first semester), warning is issued provided the CGPA of a student is less than the minimum required for the degree program.

 - A student with a warning cannot register in a subsequent semester without approval of the relevant Head of Department or any other senior faculty nominated by him.

-- After each semester (including the summer or the first semester), if the CGPA of a student is less than the required minimum, the Warning Count increases by one.
+- After each semester (the first semester), if the CGPA of a student is less than the required minimum, the Warning Count increases by one.

 - If Warning Count becomes three, the admission of student at the University is closed.